idan200402/Ex2cpp/README.md

 -Postfix and prefix increment and decrement operators.
 - Comperison operators
 -Output operator
--Exception handling for example:
+- Exception handling, for example:
-    - operations on two matrices of different sizes.
+    - Operations on two matrices of different sizes.
-    -division by zero.
+    - Division by zero.
-    -out of bounds access.
+    - Out-of-bounds access.
-    -and more.
+    - And more.

 Files:
 - `SquareMatrix.h`: header file for the SquareMatrix class, containing the class definition and method signatures.